AlliedTesting/pgmex-doc/README.md

 ```

 **PgMex** is a high-performance PostgreSQL client library for Matlab that enables a Matlab-based application to communicate with PostgreSQL database in the Matlab native way by passing data in a form of matrices, multi-dimensional arrays and structures.
 The library is written in pure C which gives a significant performance boost for both small and data-heavy database requests.
 Both Windows and Linux platforms are supported.

 This project hosts the documentation available at http://pgmex.alliedtesting.com.

-The docs provides in-depth information on PgMexâ€™s features and is meant to be a guide for Matlab developers integrating their apps with PostgreSQL.
+The docs provides in-depth information on PgMex’s features and is meant to be a guide for Matlab developers integrating their apps with PostgreSQL.

 ### Key features